Australia Gross Domestic Product: Real

 1975 - 2020 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Agriculture data was reported at 21.892 USD bn in 2020.
 This records a decrease from the previous number of 23.784 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Agriculture data is updated yearly, averaging 17.585 USD bn from Jun 1975 to 2020, with 46 observations.
+AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Agriculture data is updated yearly, averaging 17.585 USD bn from Jun 1975 (Median) to 2020, with 46 observations.
 The data reached an all-time high of 27.190 USD bn in 2017 and a record low of 9.657 USD bn in 1983.
 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Agriculture data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range